vives-ai-edge/ai-edge/docs/overview/frameworks/README.md

 [Homepage of Tensorflow](https://www.tensorflow.org/)

+Tensorflow is an end-to-end open-source deep learning framework developed by Google and released in 2015.
+TensorFlow has adopted Keras into its framework so one can't work without the other.
+With Tensorflow you can create, train, visualise and deploy your neural networks on different platforms such as Windows, Linux, Mac and Android.
+It is well known because it's well documented and has training support, scalable production, deployment options and multiple abstraction levels.

+In this project Tensorflow was mostly directly used in Python to create and train the neural network, or it runs in the background for example in the Edge Impulse framework.

 ### Tensorflow Lite

 [Homepage of Tensorflow Lite](https://www.tensorflow.org/lite)

-TensorFlow Lite is a set of tools that enables on-device machine learning by helping developers run their models on mobile, embedded, and edge devices.
+TensorFlow Lite expands Tensorflow with the goal to optimise the trained model so that it can run on smaller devices (then a workstation or computer cluster).
+It contains a set of tools that enables on-device machine learning by helping developers run their models on mobile, embedded, and edge devices.
 It features optimisation tools for on-device machine learning by addressing five key constraints:
 * latency (there's no round-trip to a server),
 * privacy (no personal data leaves the device),
 * connectivity (internet connectivity is not required),
 * size (reduced model and binary size)
 * power consumption (efficient inference and a lack of network connections).

 It does not only work on the microcontrollers used in this project, but also supports Android, iOS and embedded Linux devices.
 Therefore it can also be used with several programming languages such as Swift, Java, C++ and Python.
 Of wich we used the latter one (Python) the most during this project.
 It provides you hardware acceleration tools and model optimisation kernels to improve the model you created using Tensorflow.

 ### Tensorflow Lite for Microcontrollers

 [Homepage of Tensorflow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers)

-TensorFlow Lite for Microcontrollers is designed to run machine learning models on microcontrollers and other devices with only few kilobytes of memory.
+TensorFlow Lite for Microcontrollers extends the Tensorflow and Tensorflow Lite tools and brings them to the edge.
+It is designed to run machine learning models on microcontrollers and other devices with only few kilobytes of memory.
 The core runtime just fits in 16 KB on an Arm Cortex M3 and can run many basic models.
 It doesn't require operating system support, any standard C or C++ libraries, or dynamic memory allocation.
 TensorFlow Lite for Microcontrollers is written in C++ 11 and requires a 32-bit platform.
 It has been tested extensively with many processors based on the Arm Cortex-M Series architecture, and has been ported to other architectures including ESP32.
 The framework is available as an Arduino library.
 It can also generate projects for development environments such as Mbed.
 It is open source and can be included in any C++ 11 project.
 TensorFlow Lite for Microcontrollers is designed for the specific constraints of microcontroller development.
 If you are working on more powerful devices (for example, an embedded Linux device like the Raspberry Pi), the standard TensorFlow Lite framework might be easier to integrate.

 The Tensorflow Lite for Microcontroller libraries are used in almost all cases handled in this project where the inference was done on an embedded device (with the exception of the Raspberry Pi).